ivanakhoo/BerryBubble/README.md

 - Get Reset Reported to not appear elsewhere or to work everywhere

+- GRadYear does not load in updateProfile

+- Fix spacing for the project name and star

 ### Features

-- Input validation for class year

 - Buttons for grad years for search selection

-- Consolidate buttons into icons

-- Put remaining buttons into the three dots
+- Finish out the details page formatting

+- change color of dropdown to the var gray as well as other buttons

 ### Cleanup
 - Get main dashboards to show rows of users